kubeflow/website/content/en/docs/started/installing-kubeflow.md

   </table>
 </div>

-**Note**.
-Currently, Kubeflow Notebooks can't be deployed as a standalone application, but Notebooks WG is working on that as part of [this issue](https://github.com/kubeflow/kubeflow/issues/7549).

 ## Install Kubeflow Platform

 You can use one of the following methods to install Kubeflow Platform to get full suite of Kubeflow